hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 ieasyhydroforecast_data_root_dir=<ieasyhydroforecast_data_root_dir> bash bin/build_docker_images.sh latest
 ```

+To test-run the pipeline on an Ubuntu server, follow the instructions in [doc/deployment.md](deployment.md).

 #### Configuration dashboard
 The forecast configuration dashboard is written in R and uses the Shiny framework.